Patch Testing for Contact Dermatitis

 What is a Patch Test?

 You will be tested with a number of substances most common in contact allergy.
 These include: perfumes, metals, preservatives and rubber.
-Extra patch tests may have been arranged by the doctor, depending on your skin problem.
+The doctor, depending on your skin problems, may have arranged extra patch tests

 Can there be any complications or risks?